o3de/sig-operations/meetings/notes/sig-operations-20211021.md

 Future Meetings:
 * Aim to hold more regular meetings.
-* Vote is to keep every other Thursday 2pm for now
+* Vote is to keep every Thursday 2pm PT/5PM ET/9PM UTC for now

 Public Assets for Download
 * Where can we store assets?